virtual-meme-machine/fedora-desktop/README.md

 ## What Can This Do?

-See [Options](docs/Options.md) for a complete list of actions this tool can preform.
+See [Options](docs/Options.md) for a complete list of actions this tool can perform.

 ## Usage